environet/environet/README.md

 Depending on the git version it can be possible to run the following command to update the submodule (src folder) too:
 `git submodule update --init --recursive --remote`

+If a Dockerfile of a container has been changed in the new version, after `./environet dist/data down` but before `./environet dist/data up` it's necessary to run `./environet dist/data build`.

 ## Linux with UFW security settings

 If the nodes are hosted on a linux system, which using UFW firewall, there are some additional steps to make it secure, and do not open unneccessary ports.